-These regulations require: (1) publically advertised Requests for Offers to Purchase (RFOTP) or Request for Sealed Bids on any real property within Fort Monmouth before a sale may take place; and (2) publically advertised RFP on any real property within Fort Monmouth before any lease may take place.
+These regulations require: (1) publicly advertised Requests for Offers to Purchase (RFOTP) or Request for Sealed Bids on any real property within Fort Monmouth before a sale may take place; and (2) publicly advertised RFP on any real property within Fort Monmouth before any lease may take place.

 The regulations have been reviewed by the U.S. Army, and have been accepted as satisfying the Army’s requirement for competitive bidding and transparency related to the sale and lease of any Fort Monmouth real property.